What are the Conversations and Learning Communities?

 CH/BI – or Integrated Introduction to Chemistry and Biology – or “Chubbi,” as it’s pronounced, is a sequence of three courses taken during your first year, including your interim during the month of January.
 Students work together to explore the fundamentals of chemistry and cellular biology.
 As a learning community, students and faculty explore ideas in the lab, through group-based problem solving and discussions.
 In addition to basic texts, readings from a variety of sources enrich discussions and illustrate the interdisciplinary nature of science.

-Race Matters is a new learning community that will be offered for the first time during the 2019-2020 academic year.
-It is a two-semester, interdisciplinary learning community for first-year students dedicated to the examination of the role of race, ethnicity, and related “race matters” in twenty-first-century American life.
+Race Matters is a two-semester, interdisciplinary learning community for first-year students dedicated to the examination of the role of race, ethnicity, and related “race matters” in twenty-first-century American life.
 Many of these “race matters” occur at the intersection of race with one or more related axes of identity, such as gender, sexuality, religion and class.
 For instance, Race Matters considers the experiences of Muslim Americans and South Asians since 9/11; it examines the diverse communities, histories, and individual experiences grouped under labels such as “Asian American” and “Latinx”; it takes up the role of gender and sexuality within racial and ethnic communities, as well as within movements such as Black Lives Matter; it attends to shifting ideas about citizenship, immigrants, and refugees; it looks at the increasing visibility of self-identifying biracial and multiracial Americans; and it explores the role of geography, technology, demographics, and broader economic and political forces in shaping race matters in the present.